Mist on the Water: The crash of Delta flight 723

 “Okay,” said Burrill, “Set my power up for me if I want it.”

 Steil saw that the flight director commands still made no sense given their position.
-“Okay, just fly the airplane,” he said the Burrill.
+“Okay, just fly the airplane,” he said to Burrill.
 “You better go to raw data, I don’t trust that thing.”
 “That thing” was the flight director, and “go to raw data” meant fly using the pictorial deviation indicator, which was correctly showing their position relative to the localizer and glide slope.
 But Burrill didn’t seem to get the message.

 Now Captain Steil made a call to the control tower, which was unnecessary given that they already had landing clearance.
 “Ah, Boston Tower, Delta seven two three final,” he reported.